haywoodsloan/ai-image-detector/autotrain/README.md

 ### Clean and Rebuild Autotrain CLI

-To rebuild a clean version of the Autotrain CLI use `npm run recreate-autotrain-cli`.
+To rebuild a clean version of the Autotrain CLI use `npm run rebuild-autotrain-cli`.
 This will rebuild the docker container and start it.

 ### Autotrain GUI